janeslagle/CS_138_final_project/README.md

 **SMDP.py**:
 Q-learning based SMDP algorithm representing an agent that is able to interact with the InfraPlanner environment.
 It employs an epsilon-greedy policy for action selection and updates Q values by scaling them by the variable action durations since it is SMDP.
-It handles all training for running through the environment with an SMDP algrorithm.
+It handles all training for running through the environment with an SMDP algorithm.

 **DeepSARSA.py**:
 Implements a Deep SARSA agent that uses a neural network to approximate the Q values.
 It uses an epsilon-greedy approach for action selection and also incorporates weights.
 This integration of deep learning allows the agent to handle complex decision-making tasks effectively.